Styles of black and white wedding photography

 My clients get all of their photos in colour and if I make a black and white version they get that as well.

-Reasons why Black and White Wedding Photography is so popular.
+Why Black and White is so popular

 Classic and timeless are terms used so much that their meaning can hardly register sometimes.
 Black and white wedding photographs guarantee that whether you view them the week after your wedding or on your fifty year wedding anniversary they are going to look current and contemporary in style.